mbello/aio-odoorpc-base/README.md

 All examples below could also be called using the synchronous OdooRPC object, but without the 'await' syntax.
 Synchronous functions do not start with 'aio_', that is a marker of the async functions only.

+I recommend that you check the tests folder for many more examples.
+Also, the codebase is very very short, do refer to it as well.

 ```
 from aio_odoorpc_base import aio_login, aio_execute_kw, build_odoo_jsonrpc_endpoint_url